woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 ## Act 1

-**Philip**: Molly, I need your special talent for handing special matters.
+**Philip**: Molly, I need your special talent for handling special matters.

 **Molly**: Like what special matters?